etienneroudeix/shipbattle/README.md

 ## Board

 The board is a 8x8 square.
-Columns are called from A to P. Raws are called from 0 to 15.
+Columns are called from A to H. Raws are called from 0 to 7.

 ## Set Up